yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 First, Vulkan needed some [corrected offsets](https://github.com/yuzu-emu/yuzu/pull/5936) for `TexelFetch` and `TextureGather`, types of texture instructions.

-A similar change [was needed for OpenGL.](https://github.com/yuzu-emu/yuzu/pull/5980) this work also includes better handling of `signed atomics`, improving precision.
+A similar change [was needed for OpenGL.](https://github.com/yuzu-emu/yuzu/pull/5980) This code also includes better handling of `signed atomics`, improving precision.
 Thanks to [Ryujinx](https://github.com/Ryujinx/Ryujinx) for helping here.

-Finally, [implementing glDepthRangeIndexeddNV](https://github.com/yuzu-emu/yuzu/pull/5997) solves out of range issues in the depth buffer.
+Finally, [implementing glDepthRangeIndexedNV](https://github.com/yuzu-emu/yuzu/pull/5997) solves out of range issues in the depth buffer.

 {{< single-title-imgs
     "The result of Maide's work (Disgaea 6: Defiance of Destiny)"